Imus says he will be ending his radio show

 Imus — and his show “Imus in the Morning” — have been a fixture on New York’s radio scene since 1971.

-Don Imus will wrap his long-running “Imus in the Morning” on March 29, he announced on the air Monday morning.
+Don Imus will wrap his long-running “Imus in the Morning” show on March 29, he announced on the air Monday.

 Citing bankruptcy by his syndicator and employer, Cumulus — the show airs on WABC/77 — he said, “my contract runs out December of this year [and] they began to talk to me [and say] that as long as I wasn’t going to be with the station past [then], then what would be the point of paying me millions of dollars when they could save that.”